vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

    Returns a new instance of the "Formatter" class.
 The instance is initialized with a format string for the message as a whole, as well as a format string for the date/time portion of a message.
-If no *fmt* is specified, "'%(message)s'" is used.
+If no 	- fmt* is specified, "'%(message)s'" is used.
 If no *datefmt* is specified, a format is used which is described in the "formatTime()" documentation.

-   The *style* parameter can be one of '%', '{' or '$' and determines how the format string will be merged with its data: using one of
+   The 	- style* parameter can be one of '%', '{' or '$' and determines how the format string will be merged with its data: using one of
    %-formatting, "str.format()" or "string.Template".
 See Using
    particular formatting styles throughout your application for more information on using {- and $-formatting for log messages.

-   在 3.2 版更改: The *style* parameter was added.
+   在 3.2 版更改: The 	- style* parameter was added.

-   在 3.8 版更改: The *validate* parameter was added.
+   在 3.8 版更改: The 	- validate* parameter was added.
 Incorrect or mismatched style and fmt will raise a "ValueError".
 For example:
    "logging.Formatter('%(asctime)s - %(message)s', style='{')".